traditional tea brewing method

 • Finnish: tee

-The Origin of the Name "Tea" in Japan
+The Origin of the Word "Tea" in Japan

 🍵 Drinking our tea?
 Snap a pic and tag us on Instagram at @senbirdtea or #senbirdtea.
 We’d love to see your moment with tea!